-5.1 A local risk assessment of gambling premises should be carried out through a step-by-step approach.
+5.1 A local risk assessment of gambling premises should be carried out through a stepby-step approach.
 The approach that the Licensing Authority suggests is to first assess the local area and identify the relevant risk factors, then to assess the gambling operation, and finally to assess the premises design, both internal and external.
 Once the risk factors have been identified, the control measures to mitigate the risks should be considered.
 These control measures will either already be in place or will need to be implemented.
 To assist, the Licensing Authority has developed a local risk assessment form that encompasses the step-by-step approach to the assessment (See Annex A).
 The form also enables the assessor to identify actions such as the installation or production of control measures, the individual made responsible for carrying out those actions, and to record when those actions were completed.
-However Operators may wish to use an alternative, providing it clearly addresses all relevant risks.